 Sensing measurement setup allows for a sensing initiator and a sensing responder to exchange and agree on operational parameters associated with sensing measurement instance(s) of a given Measurement Setup ID.

 A sensing initiator shall transmit a Sensing Measurement Setup Request frame to a sensing responder with which it intends to initiate a sensing measurement setup.
 A sensing initiator shall not attempt to initiate more sensing measurement setup than the value of the Max number of Supported Setups subfield in the last Sensing element received from the sensing responder.

+NOTE- A sensing initiator does not attempt to initiate any sensing measurement setup with a STA if the latest Sensing element received from that STA sets the Max number of Supported Setups subfield value to 0 (#2190).

+A sensing initiator shall transmit a Sensing Measurement Setup Request frame to an unassociated non-AP STA containing a Sensing Measurement Parameters element only if the Comeback subfield of the Sensing Comeback Info field in that frame is set to 0 (#1109).

 The Comeback subfield of the Sensing Comeback Info field within the Sensing Measurement Setup Request frame shall be set to 0 if any of the following is true: